ArthurZey/arthurzey.github.io/_posts/2021-01-01-2020-retrospective.md

 On 2020-09-28, I happened to be talking to my brother on the phone, and I wanted to look up that day in February 2015 that I had set a personal record for total calories consumed (over 11,000), only to find that the logs for that day were empty.
 I started to feel frantic.
 And some research revealed that MyFitnessPal had deleted many years of my logs because I didn't subscribe to their Premium tier (the features of which were useless to me).
 After numerous back-and-forths with their support, they told me that they changed their policy in 2019, so that the free tier would start to have a limited diary history.
 Did they send an email to their users about this?
 Of course not.
 Their customer "support" person told me, matter of factly, that they had written a blog post on their website. _WHAT!?_ Who the _fuck_ reads the MyFitnessPal blog?
 What universe are these people living in that they think that their users give two shits about the blog--and the _support_ blog at that!?
 Good gods.

 Their justification?
 Cost. _WHAT!?_ With how cheap storage is and knowing a thing or two about database design and scaling, there's just no way that this is a serious cost-related matter.
-Clearly, this was a monetization technique.
-And that would be fine, but (1) be upfront about it, and (2), fuckin' inform your users before deleting their data.
+Clearly, this was a monetization tactic.
+And that would be fine, but (1) be upfront about it, and (2) fuckin' inform your users before deleting their data.

 Okay, so maybe if I purchase the Premium subscription now, they'd restore my data?
 Nope!
 It's permanently deleted. _WHAT!?_ They couldn't preserve a backup?
 I pleaded and pleaded.
 Maybe they had a cold storage somewhere.
 They insisted that they didn't.
 (I still don't believe that.)
 WHAT.
 THE.
 ACTUAL.
 FUCK.
 FUCK!